dm-vdo/vdo-devel/doc/vdo-design.rst

            compressed.
 If the compressed size is sufficiently small, the data_vio will go to the packer where it may be placed in a bin along with other data_vios.
-	e) Once a bin is full either because it is out of space, or because all 14 of its slots are full, it is written out.
+	e) Once a bin is full, either because it is out of space, or because all 14 of its slots are in use, it is written out.
 	f) Each data_vio from the bin just written is the agent of some hash lock, it will now proceed to treat the just written compressed block as if it were a duplicate and share it with as